These 5 no-fail tips will make you a productive morning person in no time at all.

 You come home feeling tired, busy with personal obligations, and can never seem to get through your own goals (like going to the gym for example).
 Your intentions are strong, but your energy is low.
 You sleep, wake up, and repeat.

-Start by remembering this: it is OK to put you FIRST.
+So before we begin, remember that it is OK to put you FIRST.

 Yes, this will require you to rise and shine earlier than normal.
 And yes, it is a challenge to adapt to at first, but once you establish a routine that can prioritize YOU, you'll find it's well worth it.